 This article was originally published in 2012 and has been continually updated since for accuracy of links and content.
 Though some language may reflect its original publication date.

 I received many of the pieces of clothing I’m reviewing here for free, and there are some affiliate links in this post.
 But my almost-evangelical enthusiasm is 100% real, and I have written subsequent articles about how my Anatomie clothes have stood the test of time (and I’ve since bought many pieces for myself).

-When Anatomie approached me to review a few pieces of their clothing, I was skeptical at best.
+When Anatomie approached me to review a few pieces of their clothing in 2012, I was skeptical at best.
 How much are those pants?
-And I can’t even try them on first?
+I can’t even try them on first?
 Yikes.

-That was over three months ago.
-Since receiving the clothing, I’ve had a chance to test it out in four countries; on mountain tops, in city jungles, lounging about, packing and unpacking, and in climates ranging from chilly alpine Europe to humid Caribbean summer.
+Once I received the clothing, I had a chance to test it out in four countries; on mountain tops, in city jungles, lounging about, packing and unpacking, and in climates ranging from chilly alpine Europe to humid Caribbean summer.

 Here’s the down and dirty about how Anatomie faired this trial-by-climate/country:

 Anatomie’s Monika Short-Sleeve Ballerina Dress